-- when the incoming data stream resumes after a time in which it has been "missing." - when the incoming data stream is outside the acceptable signaling rate range.
+- When the incoming data stream resumes after a time in which it has been "missing." - When the incoming data stream is outside the acceptable signaling rate range.

 To perform this function, the frequency of the RXPLL VCO is periodically compared to the frequency of the REFCLKx± input.

-If the VCO is running at a frequency beyond ±1500 ppm^[30] as defined by the REFCLKx± frequency, it is periodically forced to the correct frequency (as defined by REFCLKx±, SPDSELx, and TXRATEx) and then released in an attempt to lock to the input data stream.
+If the VCO is running at a frequency beyond ±1500 ppm, as defined by the REFCLKx± frequency, it is periodically forced to the correct frequency (as defined by REFCLKx±, SPDSELx, and TXRATEx) and then released in an attempt to lock to the input data stream.

-The sampling and relock period of the Range Control is calculated as follows: RANGE_CONTROL SAMPLING_PERIOD = (RECOVERED BYTE CLOCK PERIOD) (4096).
+The sampling and relock period of the range control is calculated in the following manner: RANGE_CONTROL_SAMPLING_PERIOD = (RECOVERED BYTE CLOCK PERIOD) (4096).

-During the time that the Range Control forces the RXPLL VCO to track REFCLKx±, the LFIx output is asserted LOW.
-After a valid serial data stream is applied, it may take up to one RANGE CONTROL SAMPLING PERIOD before the PLL locks to the input data stream, after which $\overline{\text{LFIx}}$ should be HIGH.
+During the time that the range control forces the RXPLL VCO to track REFCLKx±, the LFIx output is asserted LOW.
+After a valid serial data stream is applied, it may take up to one RANGE CONTROL SAMPLING PERIOD before the PLL locks to the input data stream, after which LFIx should be HIGH.